rtdicomexplorer/medical_ner_classification/readme.md

 - categorizing these entities into distinct groups.

 ### Entity Detection
-Before performing NER, the raw text is cleaned and broken into units.
+Before performing NER, the raw text is cleaned and broken into units (token).
-At its most basic, a document or sentence is just a long string of characters.
-Tokenization is the process of breaking this string into meaningful pieces called tokens.
-In English, tokens are often equivalent to words but can also represent punctuation or other symbols
+In English, tokens are often equivalent to words but can also represent punctuation or other symbols.

 ### Entity classification:
 Involves assigning the identified entities to specific categories or classes based on their semantic significance and context.
-These categories can range from person and organization to location, date, and myriad other labels depending on the application's requirements.
+<br>These categories can range from person and organization to location, date, and myriad other labels depending on the application's requirements.

 ## ML Approch (Statistical)
 In the realm of traditional machine learning methods for NER, models are trained on data where entities are labeled.

+In our prpject we ara using  **Hugging-Face** with **gbert-base** for German language..
-### BERT-based NER
+### GBERT-based NER
 Input: Entire sentence.
 Output: Label for each token
 *example*

->"Apple Inc. was founded by Steve Jobs in Cupertino."
+>"Apple Inc. was founded on April 1, 1976 by Steve Jobs in Cupertino."

         | Token     | Entity |
         | --------- | ------ |